Support for Transgender Students

 - The Gender Equity Center

-The Boise State Gender Equity Center Director, Adriane Bang, is a primary contact for additional information or support (208) 426-4259.
-The Gender Equity Peer Educators also hosts many events and workshops throughout the year.
+The Boise State Gender Equity Center Director, Terry Scraggins, is a primary contact for additional information or support (208) 426-4259.
+The Gender Equity Center provides no cost, confidential support services for issues regarding identity, safety and academics.
+The Gender Equity Center is home to the Campus Clothing Closet.
 See a list of LGBTQIA+ definitions here.

 - Steven Nelson Emergency Fund